Regular banana pudding falls a bit flat for me. The secret? Roasted banana pudding!

 - Let them cool, then slit the skins and remove the sweet, roasted insides.

 - Puree the bananas and then press through a medium strainer.
+(For the smoothest pudding, please don't skip this step.
+If you're okay with chunkier pudding, then carry on without straining the bananas.)

 For the Custard

-- Place the milk, yolks, corn starch, sugar, dulce de leche and salt in a large, heavy saucepan.
+- Place the milk, yolks, cornstarch, sugar, dulce de leche, and salt in a large, heavy saucepan.

 - Heat the custard over medium heat, stirring or whisking constantly, until it comes just to a boil.
-Before it gets too hot, taste and adjust the sugar/salt if necessary, but remember that you'll be stirring in some sweet banana puree later.

 - Press the custard through the strainer and stir well to incorporate the roasted banana puree and the vanilla.
+Don;t forget to scrape the pudding off the bottom of the strainer–you don't want to leave any of that goodness behind!

 For the Topping